-Bupivacaine 0.25% with adrenaline (epinephrine) solution for injection, and bupivacaine 0.125%, 0.25%, 0.375% and 0.5% solutions for injection, are unavailable in this brand however are available in other brands.
+Bupivacaine 0.125%, 0.25%, 0.375% and 0.5% solutions for injection, are unavailable in this brand, however are available in other brands.

-Where correct dosing requires a lower concentration of bupivacaine with adrenaline (epinephrine), or a bupivacaine solution without adrenaline (epinephrine), products from other suppliers should be used.
+Where correct dosing requires a bupivacaine solution without adrenaline (epinephrine) products from other suppliers should be used.